Hike at a Glance

-Hike Overview
+Hike overview

 Baldry's Long Circuit Walk (Green's Bush Long Circuit).
-Embark on a more immersive nature experience with the Baldry's Long Circuit Walk (also known as Green's Bush Long Circuit).
+Enjoy a more immersive nature experience with the Baldry's Long Circuit Walk (also known as Green's Bush Long Circuit).
 This moderately challenging (grade 2) 4-kilometer loop trail (distance may vary slightly) is located within the Mornington Peninsula National Park near Main Ridge.
 Take approximately 2 hours to complete the circuit at a leisurely pace.

 The trail ventures deeper into Greens Bush compared to the shorter Baldry's Short Circuit.
 Immerse yourself in diverse landscapes like Damp Sands Herb-rich Woodland and Lowland Forest, encountering refreshing creek crossings and verdant fern gullies that provide a cool contrast to the drier forest sections.